Printer Problems – SAG

 - If all Printers are not Working

 In general, most kinds of printing troubles are handled by going to the patrons PC and helping them like you learned about in the previous printing section.
-If not, then our most frustrating printing problems can be handled at the printer directly or even in the printer queues.
+If not, then our most frustrating printing problems can be handled at the printer directly.

 ON THE RARE OCCASION YOU MAY HAVE TO DELETE A PROBLEM JOB TO CONTINUE PRINTING